-What is an opt-in?
+What is a WhatsApp opt-in?

 To navigate your customers towards the opt-in process, there are several approaches you can use in your strategy to make the experience smooth and simple, while still abiding by the guidelines.

-Option 1: Use your website
+Option 2: Grab attention on your website

-Use your homepage
+Use pop ups or QR codes on your homepage

 Create a custom landing page